evindunn/terraform-k8s/README.md

 ## Ceph setup

 Once the ceph playbook is complete, a new cluster can be bootstrapped by running the following in ceph0:
-1. Deploy ceph0 as the initial ceph monitor: `debian@ceph0:~$ sudo cephadm bootstrap --user debian --mon-ip 192.168.1.50 --config ceph_initial.conf` (Replace mon-ip with ceph0's static IP)
+1. Deploy ceph0 as the initial ceph monitor: `sudo cephadm bootstrap --ssh-user debian --mon-ip 192.168.1.50 --config ceph_initial.conf` (Replace mon-ip with ceph0's static IP)
 2. Copy the ceph public key to the remaining nodes: `for node in ceph1 ceph2; do ssh-copy-id -f -i /etc/ceph/ceph.pub debian@$node; done`
 3. Add the remaining nodes to the cluster: `for node in ceph1 ceph2; do sudo ceph orch add $node; done`
 4. Make all of the nodes monitors: `sudo ceph orch apply mon 3`